South Korea seeks arrest of impeached president Yoon – DW – 12/30/2024

 The martial law declaration, on December 3, drew immediate opposition from politicians, with lawmakers having quickly passed a resolution demanding Yoon lift his order.

-On December 14, lawmakers voted to impeach the president over his failed attempt to impose military rule.
+On December 14, lawmakers voted to impeach the president over his failed attempt to impose military rule, suspending his presidential powers.

-However, it is up to the court to decide whether to remove Yoon from office or restore his powers.
+However, it is up to the Constitutional Court to decide whether to confirm the impeachment and remove Yoon from office or restore his powers.
 The process could take months.
-In the meantine, Yoon has been suspended from his duties.